How do Meridian students learn?

 with multi-age classrooms

 Our classes mix older and younger students, and because of this, students regularly practice leadership and listening skills.
 Meridian has four divisions.
-Division 1 consists of grades 6 & 7; Division 2 is grade 8; Division 3 is grades 9 & 10; and Division 4 is grades 11 & 12.
+Division 1 consists of grades 5 & 6; Division 2 is grades 7 & 8; Division 3 is grades 9 & 10; and Division 4 is grades 11 & 12.
 Spanish classes are sectioned by skill level within the middle and upper school and can include students from many grades.
 Electives, extracurricular activities, Community Groups, and Committees are all multi-age experiences.
 Students are grouped by single grades during Grade Meetings, where they explore social-emotional and academic topics developmentally relevant to a specific age group.

 Authenticity